tnewcomb20/meplan.github.io/README.md

 - **Test Scenarios:**
   - Create test scenarios that involve typical user interactions with MePlan, such as adding homework tasks and integrating Google Calendar.
 - **Questionnaires:**
-  - Develop questionnaires to collect user feedback on their experience with MePlan.
+  - Develop questionnaires to collect user feedback on their experience with Meplan.
-- **User Profiles:**
-  - Create user profiles representing the different roles involved (students, educators, administrators).

 ### Data Collection
 - **Data Recording:**